hbjamin/casb-control/README.md

 - Do not use the attenuated (`0.3`) gian path's `attenuated time over threshold` comparator
 - **Leave analog input 2 off at all times**

-# How to connect and configure the CASB
+# How to connect to and configure the CASB
 Clone this repository
 ```bash
 git clone git@github.com:hbjamin/casb-control.git